Thunderblok/thunderline/START_HERE.md

-# START HERE — Thunderline NAS Smoke-Test Run Playbook
+# START HERE — Thunderline NAS + Flower Keras Smoke-Test Playbook

 Use this checklist to spin up the full Thunderline + Cerebros NAS stack, verify the cluster, and launch a run from the dashboard.
 Each section lists the exact steps and the files or commands to reference.